Kamal Adli: Career

-In 2013, Kamal, along with Syamsul Yusof and Hanis Zalikha, acted in the action comedy film directed by Ahmad Idham and Datuk Yusof Haslam, Gangster Celop.
-He then acted in the film 3 Temujanji directed by Hashim Rejab starring Pierre Andre and Yana Samsudin.
-Next, he became a participant in the TV reality show, Liga Lawak Superstar.
-He joined the cast including Jalaluddin Hassan, Razak Ahmad, Julia Ziegler, Radhi Khalid and Najwa P. Ramlee in the theatre production Asmara Songsang directed by Rahman Adam which was staged at Lambang Sari, Istana Budaya on 1 and 2 March 2013.
+In 2013, Kamal starred with Syamsul Yusof and Hanis Zalikha in the action-comedy film Gangster Celop, directed by Ahmad Idham and produced by Datuk Yusof Haslam.
+He also appeared in the film 3 Temujanji, directed by Hashim Rejab and starring Pierre Andre and Yana Samsudin.
+He later competed in the reality show Liga Lawak Superstar, and appeared alongside Jalaluddin Hassan, Razak Ahmad, Julia Ziegler, Radhi Khalid and Najwa P. Ramlee in the stage production Asmara Songsang, directed by Rahman Adam and staged at Lambang Sari, Istana Budaya, on 1–2 March 2013.

-In 2014, he and Zizan Razak played the lead roles in the comedy action film Abang Long Fadil directed by Syafiq Yusof.
-This film is a spin-off of the film KL Gangster, Kamal plays the role of Adam, the son of a warrior.
-Next, he acted in the horror film directed by Pierre Andre, Cerita Hantu Malaysia.
+In 2014, Kamal and Zizan Razak took the lead roles in the action-comedy film Abang Long Fadil, directed by Syafiq Yusof.
+A spin-off of KL Gangster, the film cast Kamal as Adam, son of a warrior.
+He also appeared in the horror film Cerita Hantu Malaysia, directed by Pierre Andre.

-Kamal plays the role of Chi in the telefilm Rongples Rongtaim directed by Yusry KRU starring Tauke Jambu, Chelsia Ng, Bell Ngasri, Chew Kin Wah and Ayahanda Abdul Rani Kulup.
-This telefilm is broadcast on the Karya 12 slot Astro Citra.
-This is the second time Kamal and Tauke have acted together after Abang Long Fadil.
+Kamal played Chi in the telefilm Rongples Rongtaim, directed by Yusry KRU and starring Tauke Jambu, Chelsia Ng, Bell Ngasri, Chew Kin Wah and Ayahanda Abdul Rani Kulup, broadcast on Astro Citra's Karya 12 slot.
+This marked the second time Kamal and Tauke Jambu had acted together, after Abang Long Fadil.

-He acted with Aaron Aziz in the comedy drama Black Belt Kaler Pink which aired on Astro Warna, then appeared in the military drama film directed by Jurey Latiff Rosli, Malay Regiment which aired on 31 August 2017.
+He starred with Aaron Aziz in the comedy drama Black Belt Kaler Pink, which aired on Astro Warna, and later appeared in the military drama film Malay Regiment, directed by Jurey Latiff Rosli, which aired on 31 August 2017.

-He also received an invitation in a sitcom show aired on the FINAS Malaysia YouTube channel, namely Sitkom 'Mamu Mami Gosip' led by Kazar Saisi, Tauke Jambu, Delimawati, Fasha Sandha, Elisya Sandha, Afifah Nasir, Aidil Aziz, Fikhree Bakar and Amyza Adnan.
-Kamal was one of the invited guests alongside Zahirah Macwilson, Saharul Ridzwan, Arwah Abam Bocey, Joey, Fauziah Nawi, Hazama, Farahdhiya, Achey, Liza Abdullah, Azrel Ismail and many more.
-This sitcom was recorded 3 years ago (2017) before the emergence of COVID-19.
+Kamal also appeared as a guest in Mamu Mami Gosip, a sitcom broadcast on the FINAS Malaysia YouTube channel and led by Kazar Saisi, Tauke Jambu, Delimawati, Fasha Sandha, Elisya Sandha, Afifah Nasir, Aidil Aziz, Fikhree Bakar and Amyza Adnan.
+Other guests on the show included Zahirah Macwilson, Saharul Ridzwan, the late Abam Bocey, Joey, Fauziah Nawi, Hazama, Farahdhiya, Achey, Liza Abdullah and Azrel Ismail.
+The sitcom was recorded in 2017, before the emergence of the COVID-19 pandemic.